puppetlabs/puppet-docs/source/guides/module_guides/bgtm.md

 ###2d: Dependencies

 If your module's functionality depends on another module, then you must list these dependencies and include them directly, rather than indirectly hoping they are included in the catalog.

 This means you must `include x` in your `init.pp` to ensure the dependency is included in the catalog.
-You must also add the dependency to the [Modulefile](/guides/style_guide.html#module-metadata) and `.fixtures.yml`. (`.fixtures.yml` is a file used exclusively by rspec to pull in dependencies required to successfully run unit tests.)
+You must also add the dependency to the module's [metadata.json](/guides/style_guide.html#module-metadata) and `.fixtures.yml`. (`.fixtures.yml` is a file used exclusively by rspec to pull in dependencies required to successfully run unit tests.)

 ##Step Three: Module Testing

 Congratulations!
 You have written a module that accomplishes a task; has appropriate names, classes, and parameters; is ordered correctly; and that lists its dependencies.
 Now you must ensure that the module works in a variety of conditions, and that the options and parameters of your module work together to an appropriate end result.
 We have several testing frameworks available to help you write unit and acceptance tests.

 ###rspec-puppet

 Rspec-Puppet provides a unit-testing framework for Puppet.
 It extends RSpec to allow the testing framework to understand Puppet catalogs, the artifact it specializes in testing.
 You can write tests, as in the below example, to test that aspects of your module work as intended.

     it { should contain_file('configuration') }